- This event has passed.

 Dogs

-Well-behaved dogs on short leads are welcome in the picnic area of the field.
-We have made a special pathway for dogs through the sunflowers; they are not allowed in the main maze due to having had too much to clean up in previous years.
-There is even some ice cream for dogs available from the onsite café.
+Well-behaved dogs on short leads are welcome on the grass in the picnic area of the field.
+We have made a unique pathway especially for dogs through the sunflowers; they are not allowed in the main maze, even when carried, due to having had too much to clean up in previous years and they are not allowed in the sandpits or on the bale pyramids.

 No Smoking